War of 1912: US Marines in Cuba

 In early 1912, the United States government sent a detachment of 688 US Marines, consisting of officers and enlisted men, to Guantanamo Bay Naval Base because Estenoz and his followers were preparing a rebellion.
 The rebels numbered several hundred men, mainly peasants, and were lightly armed.

 History

 Beginning

 On 20 May, Estenoz and the rebels under his command confronted the Cuban Army.
 Fighting took place mainly in the Oriente Province, where most of the Afro-Cubans lived.
 A few minor outbreaks of violence took place in the west, particularly in Las Villas Province.
-Initially, the rebels were successful in engaging the Cuban forces, which included soldiers and militia.
+Initially, the rebels were successful in engaging the Cuban government forces, which included regular soldiers, Guardia Rural (mounted police) and volunteer militia.

 On 23 May, President Gómez requested aid from U.S. President William H. Taft, who sent additional marines.
 The first reinforcements arrived on 28 May, landing at Deer Point, Guantanamo Bay, in order to join the U.S. battalion already in Cuba.
 Colonel Lincoln Karmany was in command of this new force, designated the 1st Provisional Regiment of Marines.
 It numbered 32 officers and 777 enlisted men.